Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Hijuelos was the first Hispanic author to win the Pulitzer for Fiction; the book is a lush, rhythmic tribute to the era of the Mambo.
+Hijuelos became the first Hispanic author to win the Pulitzer for Fiction.
+The book is a lush, rhythmic tribute to the era of the Mambo.